veelcheck/veelcheck/README.md

 - 👋 Hi, I’m @veelcheck, spelled "wilczek" in my native language.
 It means a wolf cub which makes it a lovely coincident for an aspiring junior dev.
-- 🌱 I’m currently learning how to become a wolf of Frontend and enetually a Full-Stack Dev.
+- 🌱 I’m currently learning how to become a wolf of Frontend and eventually a Full-Stack Dev.
 - :wolf: Good day to y'all, woof woof.

 <!---